 - The chemical is carcinogenic with a threshold mode of action. - The chemical may be used as an ingredient in a wide range of personal care (cosmetic) and domestic products. - The chemical is restricted or prohibited for cosmetic use overseas.
-Although the global use of the chemical is expected to be declining due to regulatory action in some jurisdictions.
-However, available use information suggests that the chemical is still used in Australia. - The individual use of certain products (body lotion, fine fragrance and scented candles) results in exposures do not exceed the TDI. - The chemical has also been identified as both an impurity and breakdown product in products containing octocrylene.
-Although available data indicates that it is unlikely that an individual has daily exposure to multiple personal care products containing the chemical as an ingredient, aggregate exposures to personal care products containing the chemical as an ingredient and octocrylene as an ingredient cannot be ruled out.
-In addition, aggregate exposures could result from use of domestic products. - The public is also exposed to benzophenone through non-industrial uses in both food and as an impurity/degradation product in therapeutic sunscreens. - Given that the public may be exposed to a diverse number of products with varied exposure estimates and hence contribution towards aggregate exposure, it is not possible to recommend a definitive concentration limit that should be applied to all products. - However, we note that: - a concentration limit of 0.1% would reduce exposures from use of body lotion, which is the highest potential contributor to exposure to 50% of the TDI. - exposure to rinse-off personal care products and domestic products (except scented candles) result in lower exposures compared to leave-on personal care products - the exposure estimate for scented candles is based on a scenario where a user burns candles almost every day.
+Although the global use of the chemical is expected to be declining due to regulatory action in some jurisdictions, available use information suggests that the chemical is still used in Australia. - The individual use of certain products (body lotion, fine fragrance and scented candles) results in exposures at the level of or exceeding the TDI. - The public could be exposed to benzophenone as both an ingredient and as a breakdown product in consumer goods containing octocrylene.
+Although available data indicates that it is unlikely that an individual has daily exposure to multiple personal care products (cosmetics) containing the chemical as an ingredient, aggregate exposures to personal care products containing the chemical as an ingredient and octocrylene as an ingredient cannot be ruled out.
+In addition, aggregate exposures could result from use of domestic products. - The public is also exposed to benzophenone through non-industrial uses in both food and as an impurity/degradation product in therapeutic sunscreens. - Given that the public may be exposed to a diverse number of products with varied exposure estimates and hence contribution towards aggregate exposure, it is not possible to recommend a definitive concentration limit that should be applied to all products. - However, we note that: - A concentration limit of 0.1% would reduce exposures from use of body lotion, which is the highest potential contributor to exposure to 50% of the TDI. - Exposure to rinse-off personal care products and domestic products (except scented candles) results in lower exposures compared to leave-on personal care products. - The exposure estimate for scented candles is based on a scenario where a user burns candles almost every day.
 The exposure estimate for users who only use candles infrequently would be significantly lower.